Skip to main content

 NC State freshman quarterback CJ Bailey did not find out that he was going to be the starter at Clemson this weekend until Monday, but he appeared to be eager to hit the field for his first collegiate start a day later.

 “I was excited,” Bailey said Tuesday.
 “I’m ready to play.
-We’ve got a big one coming up and I’m ready to step out and have fun on that field.”
+We’ve got a big one coming up, and I’m ready to step out and have fun on that field.”

 Bailey played the waning minutes of the second quarter and the entire second half against Louisiana Tech over the weekend, leading the Pack to a 30-20 comeback victory after graduate quarterback Grayson McCall departed with an injury (he is listed day-to-day moving forward).

-The Miami, Fla., native was 13-of-20 passing for 156 yards and an interception with another 27 and touchdown on the ground in his first consistent action.
+The Miami, Fla., native was 13-of-20 passing for 156 yards and an interception with another 27 yards and a touchdown on the ground in his first consistent action.
 And that performance appeared to put Bailey, who will become the Pack’s first true freshman to start a road game since Philip Rivers in 2000, in the right mindset going into a tough environment at Death Valley on Saturday afternoon.

 For Bailey, this is like any other week.
 Although he is a freshman with just 50 total snaps under his belt at the collegiate level, Bailey has been on the national stage before.
 The quarterback helped lead Hollywood (Fla.)
 Chaminade-Madonna to back-to-back state titles, while also playing with and against elite talent on national television.

-“I’m expecting to go into Death Valley and hear the crowd — everybody screaming, trying to get into our heads,” Bailey said following practice inside the Close-King Indoor Facility that featured loud crowd noise.
-“But I’m expecting it.
-We’re practicing for it, so I’ll be prepared and ready when I get there.”
+“I’m expecting to go into Death Valley and hear the crowd — everybody screaming, trying to get into our heads,” Bailey said following practice inside the Close-King Indoor Facility that featured loud crowd noise. “ We’re practicing for it, so I’ll be prepared and ready when I get there.”

 The opportunity to play an entire half of football seemed to be good for Bailey.
 He helped pace the Wolfpack to a win, which included a 24-3 difference with him at the controls over the final half an hour to pull out the victory.